comit/sonoff-bridge/Home-Assistant.md

 ### Manual updates

-Another means of sensor information retrieval from Sonoff-TASMOTA is using the status command ``Status 10`` or ``cmnd/sonoff/status 10``.
+Another means of sensor information retrieval from Sonoff-Tasmota is using the status command ``Status 10`` or ``cmnd/sonoff/status 10``.
 This would result in a message like:
 ```
 stat/sonoff/STATUS10 {"StatusSNS":{"Time":"2017-02-11T18:06:05", "DHT":{"Temperature":"21.8", "Humidity":"48.0"}}}
 ```